Get Rich Writing Fiction

 As one writing friend said to me, “Think of all the writers we know.
 They all have day jobs, and/or wage-earning spouses”.
 And it’s so true.

 So much for the riches.
 What about the fame?
 So, if you want to be a fiction writer for the money, think again.
 It could happen for you, and I sincerely hope it does.
 But I don’t think you should depend on it.

 Well, fewer authors still are famous.
 Think of writers you know by name, and compare this to the number of, say, film stars you know of.
 I’d say the writers are in the minority.

 Now, think how many of those writers you would recognise in the street, compared to how many of the film stars you’d recognise.
 Again, there wouldn’t be many writers, would there?

 Certainly my face has never been recognised, although my name is recognised sometimes.
 (Mind you, that’s good, in my opinion.
 I still have my privacy.)

 So, scratch fame and fortune.

 A writer friend, who has just landed herself an agent, says that she just knows that she is a writer, to the very tips of her fingernails.
 That’s why she does it.

 If this, or something similar, is true for you, then you’re meant to be a writer.
-Quite simply, if writing is something you just have to do - then you're meant to be a writer, and the rest of the information and writers' resources such as books, software, and Holly Lisle's material on this website are definitely for you.
+Quite simply, if writing is something you just have to do – then you’re meant to be a writer, and the rest of the information on this website is definitely for you.